Godsmith/trainfinity3/README.md

 ## TODO
+- change graphics for end of station, so it can't look like two stations are one large station
 - drag to destroy in Destroy mode
 - disallow creating rail on top of factory
 - z-order ghost factory on top of factory